Raafina/Car-Rental-FE/README.md

-## Car Rental BE
+## Car Rental FE
-Car-Rental-BE is a backend learning project for the MSIB Kemdikbud x Binar Academy Fullstack Web Developer program.
-Built with Node.js and Express.js, it covers essential backend concepts such as RESTful API development.
+Car-Rental-FE is a frontend learning project for the MSIB Kemdikbud x Binar Academy Fullstack Web Developer program.
+Built with React.js, it implements key frontend concepts such as component-based architecture, state management, routing, and API integration to create a seamless car rental booking experience.

 ## 🚀 Key Features
 <ul>